Blogs

 How long does real estate SEO take to see results?

-Should realtors use Zillow / Realtor.com as the main strategy?
+Should realtors use Zillow or Realtor.com as their main strategy?

-Use them — but never as the only strategy.
-They control the relationship and can change pricing.
-Your own site is owned distribution; theirs is rented.
+Use them — but never as the ONLY strategy.
+They control the customer relationship, can change pricing without notice, and rank above your own site for nearly every search.
+Your own website is owned distribution; theirs is rented.
+The realtors winning long-term in 2026 use Zillow for short-term lead supply and their own site for long-term defensibility.

 What is the most important page on a realtor website?

-The neighborhood landing pages.
-They are the anchor for both buyer-intent searches and your authority on the area.
+Neighborhood landing pages.
+They are the anchor for both buyer-intent searches ('homes for sale in [neighborhood]') and your authority signal on the local area.
+A realtor with 10 strong, deep neighborhood pages will outrank a generic brokerage with 100 thin pages every time.

 Last updated: 23 May 2026